 >>> [ 3.53926581 ]

 With the MSE, we would expect it to be much larger than MAE due to the influence of outliers.
 We find that this is the case: the MSE is an order of magnitude higher than the MAE.
-The corresponding RMSE would be about 1.88, indicating that our model misses actual sale values by about $1.8M.

 The mean absolute percentage error (MAPE) is the percentage equivalent of MAE.
-The equation looks just like that of MAE, but with adjustments to convert everything into percentages.
+The equation looks just like that of MAE but with adjustments to convert everything into percentages.
 Just as MAE is the average magnitude of error produced by your model, the MAPE is how far the model’s predictions are off from their corresponding outputs on average.
 Like MAE, MAPE also has a clear interpretation since percentages are easier for people to conceptualize.
 Both MAPE and MAE are robust to the effects of outliers thanks to the use of absolute value.

-However, for all of its advantages, we are more limited in using MAPE than we are MAE.
+However, for all of its advantages, we are more limited in using MAPE than we are in MAE.
 Many of MAPE’s weaknesses actually stem from the use of the division operation.
 Now that we have to scale everything by the actual value, MAPE is undefined for data points where the value is 0.
 Similarly, the MAPE can grow unexpectedly large if the actual values are exceptionally small themselves.
 Finally, the MAPE is biased towards predictions that are systematically less than the actual values themselves.
 That is to say, MAPE will be lower when the prediction is lower than the actual compared to a prediction that is higher by the same amount.
 The quick calculation below demonstrates this point.

 We have a measure similar to MAPE in the form of the mean percentage error.
 While the absolute value in MAPE eliminates any negative values, the mean percentage error incorporates both positive and negative errors into its calculation.